Skip to main content

 Capital Gains Taxes at Withdrawal

-Taxable accounts face capital gains taxes (15-20%) on growth when you sell investments.
-A $1M taxable account with $300K in gains would owe $45K-$60K in capital gains taxes.
-Roth IRAs have zero taxes on qualified withdrawals, preserving the full account value.
-The calculator shows the exact tax savings by comparing Roth (tax-free) vs. taxable (after capital gains taxes) account values.
+Taxable accounts face capital gains tax (15% for most filers, 20% for high earners) on growth when you sell investments.
+A $1M taxable account with $300K of long-term gains owes $45K-$60K in capital gains tax at sale.
+Roth withdrawals have zero tax on qualified distributions, preserving the full account value.

 The Lifetime Tax Savings